U of SC professor, students studying effects of Chernobyl nuclear accident on feral dogs - South Carolina Radio Network

 “Some of the animals are sterile,” he said.
 “They lose their ability to reproduce.
 They get what appear to be cancers at a much higher rate in the more radioactive areas.
 Many of the animals get a cataract in their eyes. . . even younger animals.”

 Other effects include smaller brains, reduced cognitive ability and even mutation.
 Mousseau’s research was featured on National Geographic’s One Strange Rock this week.
-Click here to watch a preview.
+Watch a preview.

 “It is highly suggestive that the potential for long-term consequences for organisms exposed to increasing radiation,” he said of the research.

-“We’re seeing many populations, many species of these animals showing much lower population sizes and so the biodiversity is affected and the ecosystem functioning is also affected,” Mousseau said.
+“We’re seeing many populations, many species of these animals showing much lower population sizes and so the biodiversity is affected and the ecosystem functioning is also affected.”

-Although some areas are highly contaminated, Mousseau said humans who are in the disaster area for short periods may not be affected by the radiation.
+Although some areas of Chernobyl are highly contaminated, Mousseau said humans who are in the disaster area for short periods may not be affected by the radiation.

 “Most of the radioactivity is in the ground or in the plants and so as long as you don’t eat the dirt or anything growing in the dirt, it’s not too terribly dangerous to spend a little bit of time there,” he said.
 “You wouldn’t want to live there in some of these very radioactive areas.
 You can get what we would consider a normal year’s dose of radiation in just a few hours.”